josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🇷🇺_russia_is_a_threat_when_process_is_weak.md

 ## 🏮 Footer

-*🇷🇺 Russia is a threat when process is weak* is a contextual security node in the **Polaris Protocol**.
+*🇷🇺 Russia Is a Threat… When Process Is Weak* is a contextual security node in the **Polaris Protocol**.

 It exists to counter narratives that treat external actors as the primary danger while ignoring how **internal procedural collapse creates strategic vulnerability**.